-- M. Djordjevic, A. Brodnik and M. Grgurovic, The Traveling Visitor Problem and Algorithms for Solving It, Book of Abstracts of 3rd Student Conference on Operational Research, SCOR 2012., Nottingham, (2012), 26. - M. Djordjevic, A. Brodnik and M. Grgurovic, The Traveling Visitor Problem and the Koper Algorithm for Solving It, Book of Abstracts of 25th Conference of European Chapter on Combinatorial Optimization, ECCO 2012., Antalya, (2012), 10.
+- M. Djordjevic, M. Grgurovic, and A. Brodnik, The Traveling Visitor Problem and Algorithms for Solving It, Book of Abstracts of 3rd Student Conference on Operational Research, SCOR 2012., Nottingham, (2012), 26. - M. Djordjevic, M. Grgurovic and A. Brodnik, The Traveling Visitor Problem and the Koper Algorithm for Solving It, Book of Abstracts of 25th Conference of European Chapter on Combinatorial Optimization, ECCO 2012., Antalya, (2012), 10. - M. Djordjevic, J. Zibert, M. Grgurovic, and A. Brodnik, Methods for Solving the Traveling Visitor Problem, Proceedings of the 1st International Internet and Business Conference, IBC 2012., Rovinj, (2012), 174-179.